spotify/klio/docs/src/userguide/config/job_config.rst

     Event inputs/outputs designate where to read/write KlioMessages.

-    The :doc:`KlioMessage <../pipeline/message>` contains a unique identifier of somesort that refers to a unit of work (e.g. file IDs, track IDs, etc.).
+    The :doc:`KlioMessage <../pipeline/message>` contains a unique identifier of some sort that refers to a unit of work (e.g. file IDs, track IDs, etc.).
 This unique identifier can then be used to look up the binary data as configured in ``job_config.data`` for the job to process.
 A job's events can therefore be seen as "triggers" of work needing to be done on particular